| Layer | Description | Example |

 Let’s break down the code step by step since much of this is new:

-- The data fame called is piped into ggplot() to initialize a ggplot object.
+- The data fame is piped into ggplot() to initialize a ggplot object.
 In the aes() function, the y-axis is mapped to a variable called contributor, while the x-axis has two variables: reps for Republicans and dems for Democrats.
 The

-set the dot size. - The x- and y-axes labels are set to NULL, indicating that they will not be displayed since they are not needed in this type of graph.
+linewidthspecifies the size of the dumbbell line connecting the points,colourspecifies the color of the line connecting the dumbbell points,colour_xandcolour_xendset the colors of the points for Republicans and Democrats, respectively, andsize_xandsize_xendset the dot size. - The x- and y-axes labels are set to NULL, indicating that they will not be displayed since they are not needed in this type of graph.

 - The title is set with HTML content to include colors matching the data points for Republicans and Democrats.
 The code line

-enables the processing of markdown elements in the title.
+theme(plot.title = element_markdown())enables the processing of markdown elements in the title.
 This is necessary because the title includes HTML tags for styling — in this case it colors certain words to correspond with the graph.

 Maps